 Following the previous articles about iron, steel and plane cutters it may be tempting to view laminated cutters as an historical curiosity from a forgotten era of wooden planes, wrought iron and crucible steel.
-However, modern manufacturing companies like Record and Stanley chose to use laminated irons in their metal planes right up until the 1950s.
+However companies like Record and Stanley chose to use laminated irons in their metal planes right up until the 1950s.

-What motivated them?
-Cost would still have been a factor, of course, as it was for the older manufacturers of traditional tapered irons and no doubt would have been a significant consideration for Stanley as long as they continued to use expensive crucible steel to form the cutting part of their plane irons.
-As we have seen, the methods used to create this type of steel were much less efficient than the mass production processes that made the mild steel used for the remainder of the cutter, so we can assume the difference in price between the two metals remained significant.
+What motivated them to keep on with this old technology?
+Cost would have been a factor, of course, as it was for the older manufacturers of traditional tapered irons and no doubt would have been a significant consideration for Stanley and Record as long as they continued to use expensive crucible steel to form the cutting part of their plane irons.
+The methods used to create this type of steel were much less efficient than the mass production processes that made the mild steel used for the remainder of the cutter, so we can assume the difference in price between the two metals remained significant in the 20th century, just as it was in the 19th.

 How they were made